 High level visits

-In June 2013, the Governor-General, Her Excellency the Honourable Quentin Bryce AC CVO, led a European Australian Business Council economic mission to promote closer trade and investment relations between Australia and the member states of the European Union.
+Mr Lajčák’s visit reciprocated the June 2013 visit of the Governor-General, Her Excellency the Honourable Quentin Bryce AC CVO, to Slovakia.
+The Governor-General led a European Australian Business Council economic mission to promote closer trade and investment relations between Australia and the member states of the European Union.

 Bilateral economic and trade relationship

 Bilateral trade and investment links with the Slovak Republic are modest, but gradually expanding.

-Two-way merchandise trade is strongly in the Slovak Republic’s favour, with Australia’s imports from the Slovak Republic worth approximately A$394 million in 2013-14.
+Two-way merchandise trade is strongly in the Slovak Republic’s favour, with Australia’s imports from the Slovak Republic worth approximately A$398 million in 2014.
 Passenger motor vehicles continued to be the dominant import.
-Australian exports to the Slovak Republic were worth approximately A$3.2 million in 2013-14 and comprised mainly pharmaceutical products (excluding medicaments), measuring and analysing instruments, electrical circuits equipment and electrical machinery and parts.
+Australian exports to the Slovak Republic were worth approximately A$3.2 million in 2014 and comprised mainly pharmaceutical products (excluding medicaments), measuring and analysing instruments, electrical circuits equipment and electrical machinery and parts.

 For information on doing business in the Slovak Republic, please contact Austrade or visit www.austrade.gov.au